 The first step to placing support and resistance is to identify bounces on your chart.
 Ideally you will want several bounces that line up nicely.

-Below is an AUD/USD 5 minute chart from July 7th 2015.
+Below is an AUD/USD 5 minute chart.
 I have highlighted three sets of obvious bounces.
 The lower set mark out a support area, they are highlighted green.
 The higher set mark out a resistance area, they are highlighted red.

 Bounces will not always be this obvious.
 However, the more obvious the bounce the stronger the area; so you should only try to identify the most prominent bounces.